vim-advent-calendar/vimways.org/content/2019/vim-and-the-shell/index.md

 Your compiler, debugger, linker, editor, formatter, version control system, they all play together as a unit, as a family, as a team.
 Your team.
 Learn your players and most importantly find effective ways of combining their strengths.
 Use your editor for what it is best for: edit text.

 Some ask themselves how people like me can code without an IDE, missing on all those awesome features.
-Little do they know we use the most powerful IDE there is: the system.
+Little do they know we use the most powerful IDE there is: our system.

 [^1]: for sorting structured text, take a look at Vim's built-in sorting ([`:h sorting`][sorting])